Police: Ex-USC gynecologist arrested in sexual assault case

 Tyndall has denied any wrongdoing.

+His medical license has been suspended since 2018 and he is not allowed to practice medicine, according to the state medical board’s website.

-Officer Norma Eisenmen confirmed the arrest that was first reported by the Times but said Tyndall has not yet been fully booked into police custody and she did not have any further information.
+Police Officer Norma Eisenmen confirmed the arrest but said Tyndall has not yet been fully booked into police custody and she did not have any further information.

-More than 700 women are pursuing individual claims against the doctor in state court.
-Separately, the university has agreed to a $215 million class-action settlement with former patients.
+More than 700 women are pursuing individual claims against the doctor and university in state court.
+Separately, USC has agreed to a $215 million class-action settlement with former patients.

 Andrew Flier, one of Tyndall’s lawyers, said he and his client were upset that police did not give them a chance to surrender before making the arrest.